 The world looks very different than it did a few weeks ago, thanks to Covid-19.
 Few businesses have been left untouched in some way by the disruptions it has had on professional and personal lives.
 Retail businesses find themselves in a particularly unique position.
-Some remain open, providing much-needed “essential” products and services, while others have been forced to close until further notice as we isolate in an attempt to “flatten the curve” of infections.
+Some remain open, providing much needed “essential” products and services, while others have been forced to close until further notice as we isolate in an attempt to “flatten the curve” of infections.
+Theatro is going to help you Reopen Stores Differently.
 Devastating though they are, the closures give those retailers a once-in-a-lifetime opportunity to learn from their peers who are still open in order to retool store operations for the better so they can operate more effectively, efficiently, and safely upon reopen.

 As we look forward to the day they return, one thing is for sure.
 They will reopen into a very different world than the one they closed in.
 Restart readiness will demand not only that they adapt to new requirements and expectations.
 Their success going forward will largely depend on their ability to improve pre-existing processes and deliver best practice execution of the processes that a safety-conscious public will expect.

 We’re learning more about this new normal every day, as we watch businesses that are still open adapt in real time to new requirements using trial and error, something that would have been unthinkable just a month ago.
 Those sitting on the sidelines watching the drama unfold have the opportunity to bypass many of the hard lessons learned by those in the middle of the chaos.
 As governments relax quarantine restrictions, every passing day paints a clearer picture of what to expect in the changed world that awaits us, and retailers need to be ready for the day when it arrives.

 The Journey Starts with Covid-19 but Will End with Reimaging Store Operations